CouncilofLorien/counciloflorien.github.io/index.md

 ### Search Limitations

 The search only includes the cards, the original rules, the last collection of rulings (CRF 15), and the last Council of Lórien tournament policy (number 3).
 Other pages are excluded.

+## The Council of Lórien

+From 1996 to 1999 the Council of Lorien was the sanctioning body of official MECCG tournament play in the United States and Canada under Iron Crown Enterprises.

+## The Counsel of Lórien

+The Counsel of Lórien is the webmaster of this site.